Shantou No.1 High School: 1950–2006

-2007–2016
+2007–present

 Since March 2007, Shantou No.1 High School has kept the running pattern of two campuses in Shantou.
 The old campus is a day school, but the new one is a boarding school.
 Both campuses absorb students from grade one to grade three.
 Overall, there are around seventy classes in this school, among which more than forty classes are in the new campus and the rest belongs to the old campus.
 In regard to the numbers of students and teachers, in 2016, about 5,000 students are studying at this school and 377 teachers do some teaching.
 It is planned that the biggest scale of the school will contain 108 classes and over 6,000 students in the future.

 During this period, Shantou No.1 High School has made many achievements in various fields.
 It has combined study of projects of different levels with class teaching.
 Besides, by setting creative goals, organizing comprehensive practice activities and implementing other methods, students have been promoted to make achievements in many matches.
 After operating new curriculum, Shantou No.1 High School students had been participated in 364 competitions and 1,424 students had received awards in three years.

 Campuses

 Shantou No.1 High School covers an area of around 187,000 square meters.
-Nowadays, the school has two campuses, one is named the old campus and the other one is called the new campus.
-There are more details of them as follows.
+The school has two campuses; one is named the old campus and the other is called the new campus.

-The old campus
+Old campus

-This campus is located in the Jinping District.
-It has a reasonable layout, beautiful environment, modern educational equipment as well as installations of the best level in Guangdong Province.
+The old campus campus is located in the Jinping District.
+The old campus features a playground at No. 79, Zhongshan Road.
+The Sanhao Pavilion is situated in the old campus.

-The Main Playground of Shantou No.1 High School

-This playground is located at No. 79, Zhongshan Road.
-Because of this road, it is parted as an independent place, connecting to the main campus by an artificial bridge.
-There are running tracks in this playground.

-The Sanhao Pavilion

-This Pavilion is situated in the old campus.

-The Connecting Bridge

-This is an artificial bridge built to connect the main playground to the campus, and it is over the Zhongshan Road which is one of the main roads in Shantou.